callstats-io/csio-api-doc/source/includes/_auth3p.md

 # Third-party authentication

-Instead of relying only on the endpoint for authentication, the callstats.io also implements third-party authentication, which requires the origin server to generate token for the endpoint which is then used to authenticate the endpoint.

 Token format used by callstats.io's third party authentication system is [JWT](https://jwt.io/).
 Currently the only supported algorithm is ES256.

 ## API